carterce1997/personal-blog/_posts/2021-01-09-the-kingdom-of-heaven.md

 ---
 layout: post
-title: The Kingdom of Heaven: Daniel 2 and 7
+title: The Kingdom of Heaven - Daniel 2 and 7
 author: Chris Carter
 published: false
 ---